Student Disability Services

 Eligibility for Services

-To access these services, students must initiate their request each semester by meeting with the ADA Coordinator/Counselor to discuss their physical or academic needs.
+To access these services, students must initiate their request each semester by meeting with the Disability Services Coordinator to discuss their physical or academic needs.
 Each student is encouraged to act as his/her own advocate and has the major responsibility for securing assistance.
 Early and regular contact with the counselor will help ensure services and accommodations.
-It is strongly recommended that all documentation is in place before the second week of classes to ensure that accommodations are met in a timely fashion.
-ADA Coordinator/Counselor Kerrie Blair can be reached at (918) 647-1389 or by email at email@example.com.
-Her office is located in Hemphill Hall in the Guidance Center HH 112 D.
+It is strongly recommended that all documentation be provided before the second week of classes to ensure that accommodations are met in a timely fashion.
+Disability Services Coordinator Crissy Keeton can be reached at (918) 647-1319 or by email at firstname.lastname@example.org.
+Her office is located in the Student Success Center in Hemphill Hall.
+If you attend the Sallisaw campus you may contact Tamara Wright located in the Learning Resource Center.

 Official Request for Accommodation